rthompson17/ga-project-2/README.md

 - Use an array of random images to populate when creating fake "match" accounts and profiles

 ### Attribution:
-- Gloria photos by Ry Marie Images (www.rymarieimages.com)
+- Photos of Gloria taken by me at Ry Marie Images (www.rymarieimages.com)
 - Header image by Clem Onojeghuo on Unsplash
 - Match profile images by henri meilhac on Unsplash